 Composting is great for the environment and helps to reduce waste.
 You can make your own compost using old fruits, grass, clippings and other organic matter that will decompose into fertiliser.
 Your garden will not only soak up the nutrients once you spread out the compost, but it will also help with keeping away pests.
 This can be done year-round as necessary.

 A beautiful garden with an overgrown lawn is just not attractive.
-By effectively maintaining your lawn, you will improve the air, reduce erosion and trap carbon dioxide.
+By effectively having a lawn maintenance schedule, you will improve the air, reduce erosion and trap carbon dioxide.
 A lawn mower is perfect for trimming down unsightly grass.
 You should do this about once a week or as needed.
 It’s also vital to give your grass a deep watering approximately two to three times per week.
 The goal is to hydrate your lawn with around one and a half inches of water.

 There are many commercial products that will help you to rid your garden of pests.
 However, these insecticides are terrible for the earth and are not suggested for anyone trying to preserve our environment.
 Luckily, there are alternative methods for ridding pests that will not harm the environment.
 For instance, you can opt to place a cup of vegetable oil and a couple tablespoons of dish soap into a squirt bottle.
 Once you spread this concoction over the bugs it will block the pores from which they breathe.